 author and indexer.
 The author provides subject matter knowledge, and

 the indexer contributes professional skills, objectivity, and a fresh

 viewpoint to the text.
 Specifically, the indexer provides

 - knowledge of current standards of indexing and information

 - use of dedicated indexing software permitting easy

 the index in a variety of print or electronic formats, including

 embedded codes in a text file if required.

 For additional information, see Indexing for Editors and Authors: A Practical Guide to Understanding Indexes, by Fred Leise, Kate Mertes, and Nan Badgett (Information Today, Inc., 2008).
 The American Society for Indexings web site also offers advice for editors and authors about indexing and working with freelance indexers.

 ASI's recommendations for Best Professional Practices reflect what you should expect from the client/indexer relationship.
-The ASI/EIS Publishing Award (formerly H.W.
+The ASI Excellence in Indexing Award (formerly H.W.
 Wilson Award) recognizes excellence in book indexing with awards to both the indexer and publisher of award-winning works.
 Samples from award-winning indexes can be viewed on the website.